dhalldorson/course3_getcleandata_project/README.md

 ## README.MD
-###Data Science Course 3 - Getting and Cleaning Data - Project
+### Data Science Course 3 - Getting and Cleaning Data - Project
-###Description of files included
+### Description of files included
- * CodeBook.md - COntains data dictionary of the files provided, summary of steps performed, and original source.
+ * CodeBook.md - Contains data dictionary of the files provided, summary of steps performed, and original source.
  * run_analysis.R - Script that performed the collection of data, cleanup, and generation of new data sets.
  * combinedMeanStd.csv - This file contains values for the mean and standard deviation for the recorded observations of the subjects.